fatimaah/Hello-world/README.md

 # Hello-world
-My first repository on GitHub.
+Hello folks, this is my first repository on GitHub.
+Trying to get into the groove here.

+cheers,
+Fatima